jetstream-cloud/js2docs/docs/general/object.md

     aws_access_key_id=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     aws_secret_access_key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-The endpoint you’ll need for S3 operations is https://js2.jetstream-cloud.org:8001/swift/v1
+The endpoint you’ll need for S3 operations is https://js2.jetstream-cloud.org:8001/

+For s3 style operations, you'll want to use the s3api functions.
+Those are documented here: https://docs.aws.amazon.com/cli/latest/reference/s3api/{target=_blank}

+Using the [aws command line interface](https://aws.amazon.com/cli/){target=_blank} you can test operations.

+    aws s3api --endpoint-url "https://js2.jetstream-cloud.org:8001/" create-bucket --bucket my_unique_bucket_name

+and to add a file to the bucket:

+    aws s3api --endpoint-url "https://js2.jetstream-cloud.org:8001/" put_object --bucket my_unique_bucket_name --key my_file.zip --body my_file.zip

+and to see bucket contents:

+    aws s3api --endpoint-url "https://js2.jetstream-cloud.org:8001/" list-objects --bucket my_unique_bucket_name

+#### Trying the object store from the CLI using Swift

-To use the OpenStack CLI with the object store, you’ll need the Swift client if you have not already installed it.
+To use the OpenStack CLI natively with the object store, you’ll need the Swift client if you have not already installed it.
 You can install it by doing:

     pip install python-swiftclient